vanschependom/KULAK_IW-shed-of-graphs/README.md

 #### Running the script

-Run the bash script `generate_graphs.sh`, providing both the desired order of the graphs to be generated, as well as the YAML file that contains the filters to be applied:
+Run the bash script `generate_graphs.sh`, providing both the desired order of the graphs to be generated, as well as the JSON file that contains the filters to be applied:

 > `./generate_graphs.sh <plantri_order> <filter_json>`